jsirex/forkman/README.md

 # ForkMan

-This script helps you to refactor whole repositories by replacing all tokens using user defined directory
+This script helps you to refactor whole repositories by replacing all tokens using user defined dictionary.

 # How it works